JosefForkman/Growth4Change/README.md

 want to keep the same design language.

 The design principles can you find in the [Design philosophy.md](Design%20philosophy.md) file.
-There you can also find the color palette, what icon pack we use and the fonts we use.
+There you can also find the color palette, what icon pack is used and the used fonts.

 ### Issues

 We had som issues
 with [Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client) in VS Code and [Filament CMS](https://filamentphp.com/).
-Her are some tips to get it working.
-If you run into any issues, try the
+Here are some tips to get it working if you run into any issues:
-following:

 - Add and set these values to "false" in settings.json if Intelephense throws the "undefined" error on all types, varibles and functions: